Engage with the next generation of African leaders!

 Sign up for our quarterly Fellowship Focus newsletter.

-- Host a cohort of Mandela Washington Fellows for a Leadership Institute on their campus.
+Host a cohort of Fellows for a Leadership Institute on your campus.
 Learn more about the Leadership Institute application process and sign up for our contact list.

 If you are interested in working with the Fellowship in the United States or in Africa, please contact mwfellowship@irex.org for more information.